 The Northern Colorado Beekeepers Association (NCBA) is an organization of both hobbyist and commercial beekeepers.
 We exist to provide a forum for education in beekeeping both to our members and to the general public, and for exchange of ideas and experiences.
 We also enjoy some ability to provide savings in equipment and bees by purchasing as a group.
 We are affiliated with the Colorado State Beekeepers Association.
 We meet once a month with the above objectives in mind.
 Each meeting strives to discuss one or two subjects of interest in beekeeping.
 Whenever possible we will discuss beekeeping and hive maintenance activities appropriate for the next month.
 We also like to provide time for members to discuss beekeeping among themselves.
 Once a year, usually around January, we conduct a multi-session beginning beekeeping class.
 On completion of the class, we offer you the opportunity to join the association, to order beekeeping equipment and bees, and we offer you a mentor to help you get off to a good start.
 If you have any interest in keeping bees, we encourage you to join us.
 We believe joining a beekeeping association such as ours is one of the easiest and most enjoyable ways to start beekeeping.
 By joining now you will receive our news letter as well as notification of upcoming classes and meetings.
 Dues are modest and affiliates members with the Colorado State Beekeepers Association.
 See the pages about future and past meetings for examples of meeting content.

-The NCBA is governed by a written constitution and bylaws that define a governing body – the Executive Committee – consisting of Officers and Advisors.
+The NCBA is a tax-exempt (501c3) charitable organization governed by a written constitution and bylaws that define a governing body – the Executive Committee – consisting of Officers and Advisors.
 Elections are held in October of each year.
-Click here to view the Constitution or Bylaws.
+Click here to view the Constitution, Bylaws or the IRS letter determining our tax exempt status.

 NCBA exists only because of the efforts of its member volunteers.
 Key among these volunteers are our Officers and Advisors– NCBA’s primary leaders.
 You don’t have to be a beekeeping expert to be an effective officer.
 You don’t even have to be someone who considers themselves to be a leader.
 Each of the officer roles is functional, taking care of an aspect of the business of the NCBA.
 You don’t have to be perfect – you just need to be able to fulfill the basic duties of the position in a timely manner most of the time.
 Remember, you aren’t alone.
 The other Officer and Advisor members of the NCBA’s Leadership Body, the Executive Committee, are there to help – along with other member volunteers.
 The Executive Committee is designed to encourage a variety of perspectives that committee members can use in reaching a decision.
 Please consider putting your name forward for one of these positions.
 Email the Executive Committee at email@example.com.